PennyLaneAI/pennylane-lightning/doc/lightning_kokkos/installation_hpc.rst

 Building and Running Lightning-Kokkos with MPI on Frontier
 ==========================================================

-To build Lightning-Kokkos with MPI on `Frontier <https://www.olcf.ornl.gov/frontier/>`_ for AMD GPUs, the following commands can be used:
+Here we demonstrate the steps to build Lightning-Kokkos with MPI on `Frontier <https://www.olcf.ornl.gov/frontier/>`_ for AMD GPUs.

+We can load the following modules to enable the relevant compilers and Python environment:

 .. code-block:: console